 NCZ - Virtus Convertible & Income Fund II

-Virtus Convertible & Income Fund II is a closed ended fixed income mutual fund launched and managed by Allianz Global Investors Fund Management LLC.
-The fund is co-managed by Allianz Global Investors U. S.
+The Virtus Convertible & Income Fund II is a closed-end mutual fund focused on fixed income, launched and managed by Allianz Global Investors Fund Management LLC, with Allianz Global Investors U. S. LLC serving as co-manager.

 - Sector